Myron Cohen, MD – Director

 Joseph Tucker, MD, PhD, MA – China Projects Director

 Joe Tucker is an infectious disease physician who has worked in China since 1999.
 He joined the faculty as assistant professor in the division of infectious diseases in February 2012 and is our first faculty member living full-time in China.
-With a master’s degree from Harvard in Chinese Studies, Tucker understands the importance of cultural competency in conducting international research.
+With a master’s degree from Harvard in Chinese Studies, Joe understands the importance of cultural competency in conducting international research.
 His research examines how China’s tremendous social upheaval has resulted in the resurgence of syphilis and other STIs, and how these same social forces can be marshaled to prevent and control STDs.
 As director of UNC Project-China, he will focus his efforts on developing close ties with Chinese counterparts in order to spur collaborative research and training.

 Amanda Corbett, PharmD – Global Pharmacology Coordinator

 Amanda Corbett is a clinical associate professor in the UNC Eshelman School of Pharmacy and the School of Medicine.
 She is also a member of the UNC Center for AIDS Research and the AIDS Clinical Trials Group (ACTG).
 She joined the UNC faculty in 2003, where her responsibilities include teaching (didactic and experiential), clinical practice in the UNC infectious diseases clinic, and clinical translational research.
 She is a board certified pharmacotherapy specialist and is a fellow of the American College of Clinical Pharmacy.
-At the IGHID, Corbett helps to facilitate and advise research, grant proposals or other projects that have a pharmacy or pharmacology component.
+At the IGHID, Amanda helps to facilitate and advise research, grant proposals or other projects that have a pharmacy or pharmacology component.
 She also coordinates educational or service-learning activities for pharmacy students interested in working internationally.